Scottish Shipwrecks

 Baron Glamis

-Built for the Hogarth Shipping Company of Ardrossan by A. Rodger and Company Limited in Port Glasgow, the steel steamship Baron Glamis was launched on 6th June 1894.
-She measured 301.2′ x 40.6′ x 16.7′ and was powered by a 206 net horse power triple expansion steam engine by J G Kincaid.
-She weighed 2432 gross tons, 1556 net tons.
+Built for the Hogarth Shipping Company of Ardrossan by Anderson Rodger and Company Limited in Port Glasgow (Yard No 308), the steel steamship Baron Glamis was launched on 6th June 1894.
+She measured 301.2′ x 40.6′ x 16.7′ and was powered by a triple expansion direct acting inverted cylinder surface condensing steam engine by J G Kincaid delivering 206 nominal horse power.
+Her tonnage was 2432 gross tons, 1556 net tons.
+Ordered by the Hogarth Shipping Co Ltd she was registered in Ardrossan.

 Baron Glamis aground NE of Laggan Beacon

 It is often said that history never repeats itself but, in this case, it is certainly not true.
 Forty seven years before the loss of the Baron Glamis the Princess Royal had run aground on precisely the same spot at Laggan Beacon, off the Galloway coast, in a very similar morning fog.
 The Baron Glamis, left Glasgow on 20th January, 1903 bound for Buenos Aires with a general cargo of coal, wood and bricks.
 She was under the command of Captain E. Manning who was making his first voyage down the Clyde in command of a steamship, although he was an experienced sailing ship master.
+He had a crew of twenty five men aboard.
 As the Baron Glamis approached Corsewall Point, Galloway around 3am on 21st January on a south westerly course, the weather was very foggy.
 Shortly after passing the Point she ran aground near Laggan Beacon and stuck fast on the rocks.

 Contemporary postcard shot further to the south of the wreck.